sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Testing

-Due to the XPC Services being code signed with the Hardened Runtime enabled by default, Xcode cannot debug the XPC Services and you may see that updating does not work when your application is attached to Xcode's debugger.
+Due to the XPC Services being code signed with the Hardened Runtime enabled by default, Xcode may not be able to debug the XPC Services and you may see that updating does not work when your application is attached to Xcode's debugger.
 You can work around this either by editing your project's Scheme and disabling *Debug XPC services used by app* or by testing your application detached from Xcode.